vitali-fedulov/images3/README.md

 The package also contains basic functions to open/save/resize images.

+[Go doc](https://pkg.go.dev/github.com/vitali-fedulov/images3) for code reference.

-Since icon is tiny compressed representation of the whole large image, in some cases you may want to increase precision by comparing image sub-parts.
+How to improve precision: Since icon is tiny compressed representation of the whole large image, in some cases you may want to increase precision by comparing image sub-parts.
 For that you can generate your own image.Image for image sub-parts and compare icons for those sub-parts.

-[Go doc](https://pkg.go.dev/github.com/vitali-fedulov/images3) for code reference.
+Opening images is the most time-consuming operation, but since many JPEG images contain EXIF thumbnails, you could considerably speedup the reads by using decoded thumbnails to feed into func `Icon`.
+Related external packages are [1](https://github.com/dsoprea/go-exif) and [2](https://github.com/rwcarlsen/goexif).
+A note of caution: in rare cases there could be [issues](https://security.stackexchange.com/questions/116552/the-history-of-thumbnails-or-just-a-previous-thumbnail-is-embedded-in-an-image/201785#201785) with thumbnails not matching image content.

 ## Example of comparing 2 photos with func Similar